-Natural UV radiation of the sun poses an increased risk of cancer for employees who work outdoors
+Natural UV radiation puts outdoor workers at increased risk of cancer

 © Uwe Völkner, Fotoagentur FOX